 In Altium Designer, library-based components can be placed from Available Libraries.
 The libraries that are available include:

-- in libraries located in on the hard drive (Libraries on Path).
+Available libraries), or in libraries located in on the hard drive (

 Search for the component using the Libraries Search dialog.
 You can search across installed libraries (Available libraries), or libraries on the hard drive (Libraries on path).